For discerning adventurers...

 Extra loops are available for those wanting more daily riding and elevation.

-Iron Curtain Tour - Berlin to Budapest
+Iron Curtain European Bike Tour from Berlin to Budapest

 Tour Operator: Ride and Seek Bike Tours